panique/huge/README.md

 #### To use the (optional) Facebook login

+Note: Facebook changes the look, the UI and the way the Facebook App pages work permanently.
+But you'll find out what's meant.

 Go to https://developers.facebook.com/apps/ and create a new app.
 The type needs to be "Website with Facebook-authentication".
-In "App Domains" put the URL of your project, like example.com !
+In "App Domains" put the URL of your project, like example.com (WITHOUT "http://www." !) !
 For local development "localhost" works.
 Things like "127.0.0.1" don't seem work.
 In sandbox mode, select "deactivated".
 In "Site address", put your URL with the protocol in front, like "http://www.example.com".
 For local development, "http://localhost/" works.
 Things like "http://127.0.0.1" don't seem work.